Deploying Windows vCenter with External PSCs in Enhanced Linked Mode: Part 2

 In this post, I will be walking through joining the second PSC to the SSO domain created previously.
 Following that, if there are any steps different for the subsequent vCenter Server installation, I will call out any steps in this installation that differ from the first install and include screenshots.

-For any pre-requisites, head to Part 1 of this series.
+For any pre-requisites, head to Part 1

 Install the Second Platform Services Controller on a Windows Machine and Joining the SSO Domain

 If deploying in a production environment, refer to the vSphere Installation and Setup for vSphere 6.0 Guide.